abrennec/tbag_2021/01_introduction/readme.md

 Each **Monday**, new learning materials and assignments will be published.
 The time from 10 to 13:30 will be used to work through the materials in the group, in smaller teams and on an individual basis.

 ### Exercises
-- Smaller exercises will be part of the lecture sessions to put theory to practice right away.
+- Practical exercises will be part of the lecture sessions to put theory to practice right away.
-- Two small term projects spanning over the audio and graphics sessions will target individual and creative work.
+- Homework assignments will have to be taken to pass the course and collect points for the final grade.
-- One final exercise will be assigned a the end of the course and will target an audio-visual piece of application-
+- A final exercise will be assigned at the end of the course and will target an audio-visual piece of application.
-- Group work is welcome / mandatory
+- Group work is welcome.

 ## Syllabus